VMware reveals new Edge platform, teases RAM virtualization • The Register

 X86 servers will be supported for a start, but VMware said The register: “ARM-based hardware support is on the roadmap, but is not supported on this first boot.”

-Another future release will offer a “lightweight version of the VMware Edge Compute Stack to provide an extremely thin edge for lighter applications.”
+Another future release will offer a “lightweight version of the VMware Edge Compute Stack that provides an extremely thin edge for lighter applications.”

 Maybe this is the Arm game?